 Here in the UK during the 1830s, towards the tail end of the Industrial Revolution, we saw a dramatic increase in the use of iron across our construction industry, particularly in our rapidly expanding rail network.

-At this time, the country also saw the material make its way into our homes as furniture, and in particular garden furniture.
+At this time, the country also saw the material make its way into our homes as furniture, and in particular outdoor metal furniture.
 At the forefront of this boom was the Birmingham-based Coalbrookedale Company which rose to prominence during the 1840s.

 The organic lines of the Coalbrookdale foundries garden benches, tables and chairs became synonymous with Victorian garden design and even Queen Victoria herself was known to have several pieces.